feature-engine/feature_engine/docs/user_guide/selection/DropDuplicateFeatures.rst

 =====================

 The :class:`DropDuplicateFeatures()` finds and removes duplicated variables from a dataframe.
-The user can pass a list of variables to examine, or alternatively the selector will examine all variables in the data set.
+Duplicated features are identical features, regardless of the variable or column name.
+If they show the same values for every observation, then they are considered duplicated.

+The transformer will automatically evaluate all variables, or alternatively, you can pass a list with the variables you wish to have examined.
+And it works with numerical and categorical features.

+**Example**

+Let's see how to use :class:`DropDuplicateFeatures()` in an example with the Titanic dataset.
+These dataset does not have duplicated features, so we will add a few manually:

 .. code:: python